-2. Cut the pastry block in half and on a floured work surface roll each piece out thinly so that it’s a few cm bigger than the tin you’re going to use.
+2. Cut the pastry block in half and on a floured work surface roll each piece out thinly so that it’s a few cms bigger than the tin you’re going to use.

 4. Allow the pastry to cool in the tin for a few minutes, still weighted, and then transfer it to a wire rack to cool.

-5. Next, make the custard.
-In a large saucepan measure out the milk, cream, butter, nutmeg, Sugar and Crumbs Banana Split Natural Flavoured Icing Sugar along withplain white icing sugar.
+5. In a large saucepan measure out the milk, cream, butter, nutmeg, Sugar and Crumbs Banana Split Natural Flavoured Icing Sugar along with plain white icing sugar.
 Warm gently.